Chickenpox vaccine

 How safe is varicella vaccine?

-About 20% of vaccine recipients will have minor injection site complaints, such as pain, swelling, or redness.
+Approximately 20% of vaccine recipients will experience minor injection site complaints, including pain, swelling, or redness.

-For more information see chickenpox vaccine’s package leaflet: Information for the user.
+For more information, refer to the chickenpox vaccine’s package leaflet, which contains information for the user.

 Is there any concern when giving chickepox vaccine to a child who lives with a susceptible pregnant woman or an immunocompromised individual?

-Chickenpox vaccination is recommended for healthy household contacts of pregnant women and immunosuppressed people.
-Although there may be a small risk of transmission of chickenpox vaccine virus to household contacts, the risk is much greater that the susceptible child will be infected with wild-type chickenpox, which could present a more serious threat to household contacts.
+Chickenpox vaccination is recommended for healthy household contacts of pregnant women and individuals with immunosuppression.
+Although there may be a small risk of transmission of the chickenpox vaccine virus to household contacts, the risk is much greater that the susceptible child will be infected with wild-type chickenpox, which could present a more serious threat to household contacts.

-Transmission of chickenpox vaccine virus is rare.
-However, if a pregnant or immunosuppressed household contact of a vaccinated person is known to be susceptible to chickenpox, and if the vaccinee develops a rash 7 to 21 days following vaccination, it is prudent that they avoid prolonged close contact with the susceptible person until the rash resolves.
+Transmission of the chickenpox vaccine virus is rare.
+However, if a pregnant or immunosuppressed household contact of a vaccinated person is known to be susceptible to chickenpox, and if the vaccinee develops a rash 7 to 21 days after vaccination, it is prudent for them to avoid prolonged close contact with the susceptible person until the rash resolves.